vasanthk/personal-tracker/happy-moments/2016_happy-moments.md

 **11/22/2016**

 On a social media detox for a bit - Been off Facebook for a few days.
 I did this for over 6 months last year and it was highly effective.
 This time for probably very lesser duration, but just to regroup thought and get into a routine.
 I have always had a love hate relationship with social media.
 So, I just like to step in and aout as and when needed :) The ability to turn on/off different switches to control various parameters in life is a pleasure in itself :)

+**11/23/2016**

+Finally back to normal after a couple of weeks of bein down with sickness.
+Lost quite a bit of muscle and stamina in the process.
+Crossfit is a bit too intense to get started with right away, so worked out in the apartment gym for a bit.
+Running + 7 minute blast workout + a few bench press and curls.
+Feels quite refreshing :smile: